morinlab/lymphopedia/papers/zhangGeneticHeterogeneityDiffuse2013.md

 New Tier 1, DLBCL Tier 1, 11
 This study, New Tier 2, 8
 New Tier 2, DLBCL Tier 2, 8
-Other studies, DLBCL Tier 1, 117
+All other DLBCL studies, DLBCL Tier 1, 117
-Other studies, DLBCL Tier 2, 190
+All other DLBCL studies, DLBCL Tier 2, 190
 ```